-Specific to meaningful contribution, I welcome the opportunity to converse about strategies and practices for ministering to men, church administration, or collaborating on writing projects.
-I’m also game for a casual chat about most anything over a freshly brewed, strong cup of coffee.
+I welcome the opportunity to converse about pretty much anything over a freshly brewed, strong cup of coffee.
 The sidebar of this page has writing projects I’ve worked on as well as samples of my teaching.
 And of course there’s the blog and poetry section of this site where I welcome you to join me in thinking about God in the common places of life.
-Please visit my ‘Contact’ page if you’d like to connect.
+Please visit my Contact page if you’d like to connect.